-Grassland ecosystems will shift in response to climate change due to increased drought, and a decline in forests due to disturbance and competition.
-Earlier spring plant growth and a longer growing season may translate into a longer grazing season for livestock.
-Grasslands are projected to increase in the region, but community composition will likely change and, without dedicated management intervention, may be overcome by invasive plant species in some areas.30
+Grassland ecosystems will also shift in response to climate change due to increased drought, loss of forest due to disturbance, and competition.
+Grasslands are projected to increase in the region, but community composition will likely be low in native grassland diversity and, without dedicated management intervention, may be overcome by invasive plant species in some areas.24 Cumulative effects of increased invasive species and decreased precipitation could decrease the chance of recovery.